-Non-benefits eligible: Those employees who are not eligible for paid benefits offered by the university, whose university job assignment is less than 50 percent time, and/or whose job appointment is Temporary or Casual (see HOOP 17, Appointment Status).
+Non-benefits eligible: Those employees who are not eligible for paid benefits offered by the university as defined in HOOP 17, Appointment Status.

 Research employees: University employees, regardless of job title or status, who participate in research as Principal Investigators, Co-Investigators, or other roles and have been designated on any research project as a “Covered Individual,” i.e., responsible for the design, conduct, or reporting of research as defined in HOOP Policy 94, Research Conflicts of Interest.